WillYallop/static-site-generator/README.md

 ## Features in development:

-- A sitemap generator (priority)
-- Image optimisation pipeline
+- Picture tag that generate/optimises images and inserts a picture element with multiple next gen file formats.

 ## Notes

-- This boilerplate also has a Laravel mix setup to compile SCSS and TS.
+- This boilerplate has a Laravel mix setup to compile SCSS and TS.
 If this is not your prefered build tool, feel free to swap it out for something else.